illinois-data-curation/is477-sp25-group33/StatusReport.md

 # IS477 Final Project Status Report
 **Team:** GROUP33
 **Members:** Max Zhang, Yiang Xu
-**Tag:** `status-report`
-**Submitted via GitHub Release**

 ---

-## 1. Task-by-Task Project Plan Updates
+## 1. Update on Each Task based on Timeline

 ### Week 11: Finalize Research Question + Data Sources ✅ Completed

-We began by identifying two core datasets:
+We began identified two final datasets:
 - **Formula 1 race results (2010–2023)**, retrieved from the Ergast Developer API using `ergastAPIscraper.py`
 - **Global yearly weather anomalies**, including temperature and precipitation data from NOAA’s Climate at a Glance portal, retrieved using `weatherdatascraper.py`

-We initially proposed analyzing the relationship between global climate conditions and racing outcomes.
-As we explored the richness of the F1 data, we expanded our scope to include **performance-based questions**, such as:
+We initially wanted to analyze the relationship between global climate conditions and racing outcomes.
+But later we expanded our scope to include **performance-based questions** too such as:
 - Who are the most consistent or dominant drivers over the years?
 - Can we model which constructor or driver would win a championship using historical trends?

-This expansion aligns with our dataset’s strengths while still satisfying the original climate-performance hypothesis.
+These new research questions aligns with the dataset’s strengths while still keeping the original climate-performance hypothesis.

 ---